man worried about his receding hairline

 Summary

-- Diagnosis of a Receding Hairline
+2. Common Causes of a Receding Hairline

 A receding hairline, a common form of male pattern baldness, involves the gradual loss of hair along the edges of the scalp, typically starting above the temples.
 This progressive recession creates a V-shaped pattern, advancing over time.
 It results from genetic predisposition and hormonal factors, particularly the conversion of testosterone into dihydrotestosterone (DHT), which shrinks hair follicles.
 While primarily affecting men, women can also experience receding hairlines due to hormonal changes, ageing, or underlying health conditions.

 There are two major players when it comes to receding hairlines.
 Male pattern baldness and female pattern baldness.
 These are then further characterised into stages.
+There are a number of ways in which the stages of a receding hairline are tracked.
+One of the most common scales used is the Hamilton-Norwood scale, which is a simplified overview of the progression of male pattern baldness.

 Male pattern baldness